 APPLICATION AND AWARD DATES

-The McKeefery Seminary Scholarship Committee must receive completed application and transcript from the Seminary by April 1.
+The McKeefery Seminary Scholarship Committee must receive completed application with all attachments, requested letter and official undergraduate transcript by April 1.
+Applications can be mailed to the below address or emailed to email@example.com

 Letters of award decisions will be mailed by May 1.